Alfa Romeo Brera and Spider: Trims

 As with its predecessor, the Brera was initially available with two trim levels: 'Medium' and 'Sky View', the latter's name being derived from the panoramic glass roof available for the Brera's top specification.
 In 2008 a special trim was introduced; called the TI (Turismo Internazionale), featuring 19" alloy wheels, special badges on the front fenders and inside the front headrests.
 Alongside the bigger wheels, there were bigger Brembo brakes and stiffer shocks and springs.

 Brera S

 In Spring 2008 the Brera 'S' Special Edition was announced.
 This Alfa Romeo-approved British-only limited-run version was developed by British engineering specialists Prodrive and was intended to address criticism regarding the handling of the standard car.
 500 units of the Brera S were made.
 The Brera S was developed in 12 months and suspension and chassis components and settings of the 'S' were amended from the standard car, altering the handling characteristics.
 These include Bilstein and Eibach suspension, Prodrive sports exhaust and special 19" wheels and trim.
-Alfa Romeo and Prodrive had previously collaborated in motorsport, campaigning an Alfa Romeo 155 in the BTCC during 1994 and 1995.
+Alfa Romeo and Prodrive had previously collaborated in motorsport, campaigning an Alfa Romeo 155 in the BTCC during 1995.
+Curiously, the standard glass roof was blanked off with headlining on this version.